labanshiks/foodlink/README.md

 PASSWORD_RESET_DELIVERY_MODE="none"
 ```

 Use a cryptographically random JWT secret containing at least 32 characters.
 The administrator password must contain at least 12 characters.
-Keep `server/.env` local and never commit it.

 Apply the existing migrations and seed the development data: